simplic/documentation/dev/csharp/framework/navigation commands/add_command.md

 # Add new command

-Commands must be added by using the navigation command interface:
+Commands must be added by using the navigation command service:

 ```csharp
 var navigationCommand = ServiceLocator.Current.GetInstance<INavigationCommandService>();